Fondation Recherches 3R - Page d'accueil

 Background and Aim

-Infectious disorders of the central nervous system in livestock may have severe economic and public health implications and are therefore of major concern.
+Infectious disorders of the central nervous system (CNS) in livestock may have severe economic and public-health implications and are therefore of major concern.
 This was demonstrated dramatically in the mid 1990s, when it became evident during the upsurge of bovine spongiform encephalopathy (BSE) that the disease was transmissible from cattle to humans.
-Recently, atypical variants of transmissible spongiform encephalopathies (TSEs) have been detected in ruminants, whose potential to cross over to other species including humans is not known at present.
-Listeriosis, caused by Listeria monocytogenes (LM), is another infectious and zoonotic CNS disease of high impact on livestock and humans.
+Recently, atypical variants of transmissible spongiform encephalopathies (TSEs) have been detected in ruminants.
+As yet, it is not known whether they manifest inter-species cross-over potential.
+Listeriosis, which is caused by Listeria (L.) monocytogenes(LM), is another infectious and zoonotic CNS-disease of likewise high impact on livestock and humans.

 Method and Results